Is Your School Prepared in the Event of an Emergency?

 By using SafePlans ERIP system, schools can easily craft, update, and implement all-hazards emergency plans that provide standard response terminology; easily customized for each school – think Turbo-Tax meets school emergency planning.

 3. Share Site Mapping Data

-In ERIP, Intelligent Floor Plans are searchable and also help response agencies locate and view site-specific information that can include people with special needs, utility shutoffs, live camera feeds, class rosters and much more.
+In ERIP, Intelligent Floor Plans are searchable and help response agencies locate and view site-specific information that can include people with special needs, utility shutoffs, live camera feeds, class rosters and much more.

 Time to Implement: Dependent on school size and number of buildings

 Resources: Intelligent Floor Plans